The Difference Between Temporary and Permanent Retail Displays

 Temporary displays are designed only to last for a short while, so updating these displays is rare.
 They’re often in the field for a product launch or holiday season and then taken down shortly after.

 In the case of permanent retail displays, brands have the flexibility to update their displays as needed.
-Companies might choose to manufacture displays with removable graphics or updateable signage areas.
+Companies might choose to manufacture displays with removable magnetic graphics, updateable signage, or digital screens.
 In addition, some displays are designed for modularity, so displays can be assembled in different ways and new products can be added or removed.
 This extends the lifespan of the display across many seasons and marketing objectives.

 Cost